School trips – The ultimate teacher guide

 LEGOLAND® Windsor Resort

-LEGO’s resort is an exciting venue for learning outside the classroom and most suitable for Key Stage 1 to Key Stage 4 pupils – although there are also experiences available for preschool and younger school pupils.
+LEGO’s resort is an exciting venue for learning outside the classroom and most suitable for Key Stage 1 to Key Stage 4 pupils.
+There are also experiences available for preschool and younger school pupils.

-Schools can use a National Curriculum Map to navigate their way around the resort, ensuring that it’s a simple matter to tie in all of your learning objectives whilst students enjoy the over 55 rides and attractions.
+Schools can use a National Curriculum Map to navigate their way around the resort.
+This ensures that it’s a simple matter to tie in all of your learning objectives whilst students enjoy the over 55 rides and attractions.

 The Alton Towers Resort Theme Park welcomes schools from all over the country.

-Alton Towers Education has a dedicated schools team to help you every step of the way, from booking your trip to delivering memorable educational experiences.
+Alton Towers Education has a dedicated schools team to help you every step of the way.
+This is from booking your trip to delivering memorable educational experiences.

 There are even special Teacher VIP days that allow you to meet the team and explore what Alton Towers Resort has to offer your school.